Ogden Phipps: Personal life

-Phipps was 93 when he died on April 21, 2002, at Good Samaritan Medical Center in West Palm Beach, Florida.
+Ogden Phipps was 93 when he died on April 21, 2002, at Good Samaritan Medical Center in West Palm Beach, Florida.
 Friend and fellow Thoroughbred owner Marylou Whitney called Phipps's death "the end of an era in racing".

 Collections and philanthropy

-Ogden and Lillian acquired 18th century French and English furniture and were early clients of Denning & Fourcade, who decorated fifteen homes for them, and they made many acquisitions through them.
+Ogden and Lillian Phipps acquired 18th century French and English furniture and were early clients of Denning & Fourcade, who decorated fifteen homes for them, and they made many acquisitions through them.
 Ogden Phipps had an art collection that included works by Claude Monet and John Singer Sargent.
 He also maintained a greenhouse collection of orchid varieties from around the world.

 An honorary governor of the New York-Presbyterian Hospital, Phipps continued the family's philanthropic work.
 The Ogden Phipps Handicap at Belmont Park is named in his honor.

 In popular culture

 In the film Secretariat, released in 2010, Ogden Phipps was portrayed by actor James Cromwell.